Charlie and the Chocolate Factory: "The Vanilla Fudge Room"

-In 2014, The Guardian revealed that Dahl had removed another chapter ("The Vanilla Fudge Room") from an early draft of the book.
-The Guardian reported the now-eliminated passage was "deemed too wild, subversive and insufficiently moral for the tender minds of British children almost 50 years ago."
+In 2014 The Guardian revealed that Dahl had removed another chapter ("The Vanilla Fudge Room") from an early draft of the book.
+The Guardian reported the now-eliminated passage was "deemed too wild, subversive and insufficiently moral for the tender minds of British children almost fifty years ago."
 In what was originally chapter five in that version of the book, Charlie goes to the factory with his mother instead of Grandpa Joe as originally published.
-At this point, the chocolate factory tour is down to eight kids, including Tommy Troutbeck and Wilbur Rice.
+At this point, the chocolate factory tour is down to eight children, including Tommy Troutbeck and Wilbur Rice.
 After the entire group climbs to the top of the titular fudge mountain, eating vanilla fudge along the way, Troutbeck and Rice decide to take a ride on the wagons carrying away chunks of fudge.
 The wagons take them directly to the Pounding And Cutting Room, where the fudge is reformed and sliced into small squares for retail sale.
 Wonka states the machine is equipped with "a large wire strainer ... which is used specially for catching children before they fall into the machine" adding that "It always catches them.
 At least it always has up to now."

 The chapter dates back to an early draft with ten golden tickets, including one each for Miranda Grope and Augustus Pottle, who fell into the chocolate river prior to the events of "Fudge Mountain".
 Augustus Pottle was routed to the Chocolate Fudge Room, not the Vanilla Fudge Room explored in this chapter, and Miranda Grope ended up in the Fruit and Nuts Room.

 "The Warming Candy Room"

 Also in 2014, Vanity Fair published a plot summary of "The Warming Candy Room", wherein three boys eat too many "warming candies" and end up "bursting with heat."

 The Warming Candy Room is dominated by a boiler, which heats a scarlet liquid.
 The liquid is dispensed one drop at a time, where it cools and forms a hard shell, storing the heat and "by a magic process ... the hot heat changes into an amazing thing called 'cold heat.'"
 After eating a single warming candy, one could stand naked in the snow comfortably.
-This is met with predictable disbelief from Clarence Crump, Bertie Upside, and Terence Roper, who proceed to eat at least 100 warming candies each, resulting in profuse perspiration.
+This meets predictable disbelief from Clarence Crump, Bertie Upside and Terence Roper, who proceed to eat at least 100 warming candies each, resulting in profuse perspiration.
 The three boys and their families discontinue the tour after they are taken to cool off "in the large refrigerator for a few hours."

 "The Children's-Delight Room"

 Dahl originally planned for a child called Marvin Prune to be included.
 He submitted the excised chapter regarding Prune to The Horn Book Review in the early 1970s.
-Rather than publish the chapter, Horn Book responded with a critical essay by novelist Eleanor Cameron, who called Charlie and the Chocolate Factory “one of the most tasteless books ever written for children”.
+Rather than publish the chapter, Horn Book responded with a critical essay by the children's author Eleanor Cameron, who called Charlie and the Chocolate Factory “one of the most tasteless books ever written for children”.